rnaveensrinivas/Linux/README.md

 ---

-## Summary of Commands for deleting, moving, and renaming files and directories
+## Summary of Deleting, Moving, and Renaming Files and Directories Commands

 | **Command**| **Description**| **Example**|
 |------------|----------------|------------|